 Guide Surface

-Muslim Nikah / Nikkah App Guide
+Nikah, Nikah Marriage, and Muslim Nikah App Guide

 Own the meaning, not just the spelling

-Last reviewed: April 11, 2026.
+Last reviewed: April 16, 2026.
 Evidence boundary: this guide explains terminology, fit, and trust boundaries.
 It does not claim that software replaces the religious or legal reality of a nikah.

 That is also what keeps the page useful for search.
 It answers the real concern instead of stuffing a religious keyword into a thin landing page.